sassoftware/saspy/README.md

 analytics and returning the resulting graphics and result data.
 It can convert between SAS Data Sets and Pandas Data Frames.
-It has multiple access methods which allow it to connect to local or remote Linux SAS, IOM SAS on Windows or Linux (Including Grid Manager), local PC SAS, and, in the future, the Compute Service (SAS Viya micro service replacing IOM).
+It has multiple access methods which allow it to connect to local or remote Linux SAS, IOM SAS on Windows or Linux (Including Grid Manager), and local PC SAS.
 It can run w/in Jupyter Notebooks, in line mode python or in python batch scripts.
 It is expected that the user community can and will contribute enhancements.

 ## Requirements